aws-samples/amazon-eks-refarch-cloudformation/README.md

 ## Node Labels, Taints and Tolerations

-By default, all the on-demand instances managed by ASG(Autoscaling Group) will have the label **asgnode=true** while the spot instances will have **spotfleet=true**.
+By default, all the on-demand instances managed by ASG(Autoscaling Group) will have the label **asgnode=yes** while the spot instances will have **spotfleet=yes**.
 Use the node selector to better schedule your workload